-3. The UE responds with PDU Session Modification Complete.
+3. The UE responds with PDU Session Modification Command Ack.

 The UE configures the Local DNS Server as the DNS server for the PDU Session.
 The UE sends the following DNS Queries to the indicated Local DNS Server.

 If EASDF was used as the DNS server for the PDU Session, the SMF may invoke Neasdf_DNSContext_Delete service to remove the DNS context in the EASDF.